lupuleasa-core/Runeplus/README.md

 2. Import it in Runelite profiles

 Feel free to install and test it in Runelite profiles.

-Even if you are a new player or a veteram, it is easy to try.
+For new player or returning players to get up to speed on the creations of the great osrs plugin community.

 # Runeplus philosophy
 1. High quality - Only plugins that "should be default in Runelite" based on votes and discussion